akuklev/Literate_Kotlin/structured-ownership.md

 # Structured Ownership

-## Using anonymous classes to controll references
+## Using anonymous classes to control references

 Whenever you use an object expression `object O : T {}` to create an anonymous object, you also create an anonymous class.
 This circumstance can be used to control reference propagation and capture in compile time.